FQAs

 Perms

-Do you do modern perms?
+Do you do modern or traditional perms?

 How long does a perm last?